January 12th, 1993, was a Tuesday. It was day 12 of 1993. The decade was the 1990s.

 In music news, the soundtrack for "The Bodyguard" has broken a new record by selling 1 million copies in one week in the USA.
 In wrestling, the WWF has launched a new TV program called "Monday Night Raw".
 The new show will replace "Prime Time Wrestling", which had been running for eight years.
 In Ireland, Albert Reynolds has recently been elected Taoiseach.
 His party Fianna Fáil have now formed a coalition with the Labour Party following the results of the general election in November of last year.

-If you were to travel back to this day, notable figures such as Audrey Hepburn, Thurgood Marshall, Andre the Giant and Bobby Moore would all be still alive.
-On TV, people are watching popular shows such as "Quantum Leap", "Family Matters", "Step by Step" and "Star Trek: Deep Space Nine".
-Meanwhile, gamers are playing titles such as "Paperboy", "Wolfenstein 3D", "Evander Holyfield's Real Deal Boxing" and "Super Star Wars".
+If you were to travel back to this day, notable figures such as Audrey Hepburn, Thurgood Marshall, Andre the Giant, and Bobby Moore would all still be alive.
+On TV, people are watching popular shows such as "Last of the Summer Wine", "Full House", "One Foot in the Grave", and "Step by Step".
+Meanwhile, gamers are playing titles such as "Duck Hunt", "The Legend of Zelda: A Link to the Past", "Wolfenstein 3D", and "Sonic the Hedgehog 2".

 In 1993, the best NBA players were Charles Barkley, Michael Jordan, Karl Malone, Hakeem Olajuwon, Mark Price, Dominique Wilkins, Larry Johnson, Patrick Ewing, John Stockton, Joe Dumars, Scottie Pippen, Derrick Coleman, David Robinson, Tim Hardaway and Dražen Petrović.